orai-nlp/SpanishGLUE/README.md

 * OANC license (Open American National Corpus license): https://www.anc.org/OANC/license.txt

-* To access to MLDoc dataset, a NIST agreement must be signed with Reuters.
+* To access the MLDoc dataset, a NIST agreement must be signed with Reuters.
 More info at https://github.com/facebookresearch/MLDoc

 For the rest of the files of the benchmark applies the following lisense.